kim-chair/ai-visual-zine-editor/README.md

 ### 4. User-uploaded reference images

 The user can attach their own images during the conversation.
+Supported formats include:

+- `png`
+- `jpg`
+- `jpeg`
+- `webp`

 Those images are:

 - available as context during the editorial dialogue
+- normalized and stored as reusable editorial assets
 - treated as valid layout assets during publishing
 - included in the final issue with labels and captions